ETYoumans/CornerCat/README.md

 What it does:

-Places a cat on a small platform in the bottom right corner of a webpage.
+Places a pixel art cat on a small platform in the bottom right corner of a webpage.
 It will run left and right based on the scroll.
 It also dynamically changes size based on window size.
 Finally, there is actually two cats, with a 90% chance of having one over the other.